Karthik110699/procyonts-website/COMPLETE_WEBSITE_CONTENT.md

 **Main Heading:** "What we do"

 **Description:**
-"At Procyon, we turn ideas into market-ready solutions, deliver enterprise technology that scales, and provide the right talent to drive digital growth."
+"At Procyon, ideas become market-ready solutions.
+We build enterprise platforms that scale, modernize legacy systems, and provide the right talent to drive digital growth."

 **Company Statistics:**
 - 20+ Years of Trusted Service
 - 75+ Global Customers
 - 200+ Successful Projects
-- 3 Worldwide Branches
+- 3 Global Branches (USA, Canada, India)

 **Call-to-Action:** "Know more"